contract-ace/verify-openzeppelin/artifact/README.md

 # Structure of Artifact

 The artifact is built upon the VMCAI 2022 Virtual Machine and uses Docker to encapsulate experimental setup.
-The Docker image used in this evaluation is `verify-openzeppelin` and is built from: https://github.com/contract-ace/verify-openzeppelin/.
+The Docker image used in this evaluation is `seahorn/verify-openzeppelin:anise` and is built from: https://github.com/contract-ace/verify-openzeppelin/.
 For more details on Docker, visit: https://www.docker.com/.

 The `verify-openzeppelin` image includes installations of SmartACE (`/home/usea/smartace`), Klee (`/home/usea/klee/`), Scribble (`/home/usea/.nvm/versions/node/v10.24.1/bin/`), and SeaHorn (`/home/usea/seahorn/`).